gamaops/hfx-bus/README.md

 ## Upgrading

-This project was rewritten in Typescript on v2, if you're running v1 and need reference please visit the branch v1.
+This project was rewritten in Typescript on v2, if you're running v1 and need reference please visit the branch v1. **The v2+ still defined as RC and will only achieve GA when we finish the tests for HFXBus v2.**

 ----------------------